azoth-lang/azoth.language.reference/src/structured-concurrency.md

 ```

 The async scope cannot be declared with `var` because assigning a new value would invalidate the
 structured concurrency rules.
-The async scope object must conform the the pattern for async scopes.
+The async scope object must conform to the pattern for async scopes.
 For convenience, that pattern is defined mirrored in the `Async_Scope[Promise]` trait.

 **TODO:** proper trait for async scope and how to handle optional cancellation context?